Sanidhya14321/Sanidhya14321/README.md

 ## 👨‍💻 About Me

 Hi there!
 I'm Sanidhya, a **Full Stack Developer** with a passion for building intelligent, scalable applications that bridge the gap between web development and cutting-edge **AI** technologies.
 My expertise lies in the **MERN stack**, and I'm dedicated to leveraging **Deep Learning** and **Generative AI** to create impactful solutions.
-I'm always exploring new technologies and am currently focused on integrating production-ready AI models into real-world applications.
+I'm always exploring new technologies and am currently focused on integrating production-ready AI agents into real-world applications.

 ---